AfsanaTasnim/AfsanaTasnim.github.io/README.md

 ### Mentor:
 Worked as a mentor at the Student Computing Research Festival (SCRF 2023) hosted at The University of Texas at Arlington.

 # News:
+- [06/2018] - One paper accepted the "2018 Joint 7th International Conference on Informatics, Electronics & Vision (ICIEV) and 2018 2nd International Conference on Imaging, Vision & Pattern Recognition (icIVPR)".